 The gum is sutured in place, and a follow-up appointment will need to be made within ten days to assess progress.
 Bone grafting is a highly successful treatment and a good base for further implant or removable denture restorations.

 Bone grafting is a medical procedure that typically makes use of anaesthesia, so the procedure can be costly.
 However, the treatment can also be life changing.
 Don’t let cost deter you from improving your life.
 Talk to Dr. Brusky and his caring staff at your next appointment about bone grafting and they’ll help you navigate your budget concerns.

-Potential bone grafting patients in Howard, Shawano, Pulaski, Seymour and De Pere are encouraged to ask Green Bay’s own Dr. Brusky about this procedure at your next dental appointment.
-Call (920) 662-1440 today to schedule.
+Potential bone grafting patients in Howard, Shawano, Pulaski, Seymour and De Pere are welcome to ask their dentist about this procedure at your next dental appointment.
+Call our office at (920) 662-1440.